 General information on crocodiles

-Revered in ancient Egypt, sacred in many African villages, hunted for their skin and their meat, crocodiles are seemingly omnipresent and are feared, respected and demonised in equal measure.
-With their prehistoric look, these animals with huge mouths and terrifyingly sharp teeth seem to have been designed to scare us!
-Yet despite our fears, our trembling and our terror, young and old alike are keen to find out more about these fascinating reptiles.
-Put your prejudices and your fears aside as you take a tour of our hothouse to find out more about the incredible world of reptiles.
+Venerated in ancient Egypt, sacred in many African villages, hunted for their skin and their meat.
+Everywhere we can find crocodiles: are feared, respected and demonised in various cultures… With their prehistorical look, these animals with huge mouths and terrifyingly sharp teeth seem to have been designed to scare us!
+Yet despite our fears, our trembling and our terror, younger and older ones are keen to find out more about these fascinating reptiles.
+Put your prejudices and your fears aside as you enter our glasshouse to find out more about the incredible world of reptiles.

 What is a crocodile ?

-A “crocodile” is the name commonly given to the 24 existing crocodilian species which are found in the planet’s warm regions.
-The crocodilian order is made up of 3 families:
+A “crocodile” is the name commonly given to the 24 existing crocodilian species whom are found in the planet’s warm regions.
+The crocodilian order is formed out of 3 families:

 - Alligatoridae, which includes alligators and caimans